Celebrated on 15th February

 Celebrated on the first full moon in May

 Buddha Day is the largest and most important of these festivals.
-We celebrate the day the Buddha gained enlightenment under the Bodhi tree with meditation, pujas, readings, mantras, and talks.
+We celebrate the Buddha’s attainment of enlightenment under the Bodhi tree .
+It’s an occasion of meditation, pujas, readings, mantras, and talks.

 Celebrated on the first full moon in July